QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 When creating a new role, we will need to supply a **Role ID** and a **Role Name** and optionally a **Description**.
 Roles are comprised of other roles and individual privileges.
 To assign a role or privilege to a role, drag and drop the desired privileges from the _Available_ list to the _Given_ list under the _Privileges_ header.
-You can use the **Filter** input to narrow down the list of displayed privileges and the arrow buttons to add or remove privileges.
+We can use the **Filter** input to narrow down the list of displayed privileges and the arrow buttons to add or remove privileges.

+The same functionality is available under the Roles header to select among the Available roles and add them to the list of Contained roles.

 ##### Users